pablogarciaarevalo/demo-trident/README.md

 > Go to slide 26

 Open a browser http://192.168.0.141
-- user: admin
+. user: admin
-- password admin
+. password admin

-Skip to create a new password and choose the Trident dashboard.
+Skip to change the password and choose the Trident dashboard.